PaulGilchrist/mongodb-testing/setup-aks-using-fileshare/README-kubernetes.md

 * Integrations
   * Connect to Azure Container Registry if one is already setup
   * Connect to an existing or create a new Log Analytics Workspace
-* Create or use existing Azure File Share
+* Create or use existing Azure File Share located within the resource group created by AKS
-  * Get the storage account name and key, [encode both to Base64](https://www.base64encode.org), and add them to the `secrets.yaml` file
+  * Add the storage account name to `storageclass.yaml`
-  * Create a file share and add its name to the `statefulsets.yaml` file
 * Create an Azure Public IP address (standard) in the resource group created when the AKS cluster was created.
   * Add the IP address to `service.yaml`
   * Add the resource group name to the annotation in `service.yaml`